Morningstar, Inc. Code of Ethics

 United States 800 555 8316

-Subject to compliance with applicable law or regulation, Morningstar reserves the right to handle situations that violate this Code of Ethics in accordance with local disciplinary procedures.
+Subject to compliance with applicable law or regulation, Morningstar reserves the right to handle situations that violate this Code in accordance with local disciplinary procedures.
 Potential penalties include terminating the employment of the person who commits the violation.
 Because each situation is unique, disciplinary decisions will be made on a case-by-case basis.

-Oversight of Code of Ethics; Amendment and Waiver
+33. Oversight of Code; Amendment and Waiver

-This Code of Ethics is not a contract and should not be viewed as such.
+This Code is not a contract and should not be viewed as such.
 This Code does not supersede or replace the terms and conditions of any agreement signed by you and Morningstar.
 If you believe the terms of this Code conflict with any such agreement, you should contact Morningstar’s Chief Legal Officer for clarification.
 Morningstar reserves the right to modify, change, delete, suspend, or discontinue any part or parts of this Code of Ethics at any time without prior notice as business, employment legislation, economic conditions, or other considerations dictate.

 Legal Notices Privacy Policy Regulatory Disclosures Global Contacts